sharvaryshirsat07/Dashboard--Social-Media-Overview/README.md

 1. **Likes.xlsx**: Contains data on the number of likes each social media post received across different time periods.
 This helps analyze post engagement.
 2. **Managers.xlsx**: Contains information on social media managers responsible for the posts, along with their respective ad spends and strategies.
 3. **Social Media Analytics.xlsx**: A comprehensive dataset that includes metrics like follower count, engagement rate, post type (video, image, etc.), and content category.
 This forms the primary dataset for tracking overall social media performance.
-4. **Follower Growth.pdf**: A document detailing the trends and patterns in follower growth over time, which provides context and additional insights into the data from the other files.

 ## Key Performance Indicators (KPIs)